sjhwang031/DL23_Project_G6/README.md

 plt.show()

 # 🎤2.
 Shadow Reading
-**Practice speaking by listening to the voice from tts and following along**
+**Practicing speaking by listening to TTS audio and following along helps improve pronunciation, intonation, and speaking skills.
+It exposes you to native-like accents, allows for repetition, and enhances listening comprehension.
+Actively engage by repeating words and phrases, imitating the speaker's rhythm, and trying shadowing.
+Consistent practice with TTS can boost fluency and confidence in speaking.**

 !pip install gTTS
 from gtts import gTTS